ansellum/sshell/REPORT.md

 The implementation of this program follows five distinct steps:

 1. Parse the user input using a command struct for organization
-2. Check for errors
-3. Check for special commands
+2. Error Management
+3. Special Commands
 4. Execute user input
 5. Repeat

 ### Parse User Input

 At the beginning of its execution, `sshell` will capture user input and build a
-StringStack data structure which will be used for the directory stack feature.
+*StringStack* data structure which will be used for the directory stack.
 This
-StringStack structure is a single object containing stack properties and two
+data structure is a single object containing stack properties and two
 functions which help interact with the stack (`push()` and `pop()`).
 The user
 input is immedietely parsed using two phases, one for delimiters
 (`parseDelimiter()`) and one for a **single command** (`parseCommand()`).

-The first phase parses delimiters for I/O redirection and piping, skipping
+The first phase parses delimiters for I/O redirection and piping, returning
-command execution if a parsing error is detected.
-This is done by utilizing
+if a parsing error is detected.
+This is done returning unique negative values
-unique return values which indicate the type of parsing error.
-If this phase
+which indicate the type of parsing error.
+If this phase detects a `>` or `<`
-detects a `>` or  `<` character in the command line, it will store the name and
+character in the command line, it will note the file's existence using global
-existence of the file using global variables.
-If this phase detects a `|`
-character, it will call `parseDelimiter()` again, passing a substring containing
+variables.
+If this phase detects a `|` character, it will recursively call
-everything that was beyond the pipe character.
-This substring will be checked
+`parseDelimiter()`, passing the string that was beyond the pipe character, until
-for the delimiters again, and this process will recurse until no more pipes are
-found.
+there are no more pipe characters detected.
+This creates multiple layers of
+`parseDelimiter()`, each with a single command that passes to `parseCommand()'.

-The second phase of the parse takes a command string with no delimiters (`<`,`>`, `|`) and seperates by the spaces.
-It does this by utilizing `strsep()`, which
+The second phase of the parse takes the command string passed by
+`parseDelimiter()` and parses it into a *commandObj* data structure.
+This data
+structure contains string fields for the program name and arguments, as well as
+a field for the number of arguments (this is useful for execution).
+Parsing is
-allows a while loop to iteratively chop up the command string
+accomplished using `strsep()` to separate the command string and a while loop to
-and store them in the correct property. array relies on `parseDelimiter()`'s recursive
-characteristic; in fact, `parseCommand()` is called at the end of
-`parseDelimiter()` (The seperation is to enforce single-purpose functions).
+iteratively stores each argument in the data structure.

+### Error Management

+If there is a parsing error from the parse step, `numPipes` will be set to a
+unique negative value.
+This value is passed to `errorManagement()`, which will
+decipher the error and return from execution (i.e. trash the command line and
+ask for another).